Baqend/guide/src/topics/schema/index.md

 ## Data Modelling

+This section introduces the two basic ways to create your domain model with Baqend:

+* Using the [dashboard](#data-modeling-with-the-dashboard), you can define attributes and specify relationships between different entities using a visual interface.
+* Alternatively, you can also define and update your model [programmatically](#programmatic-data-modeling), for example as part of automated tests.

+### Data Modeling With The Dashboard

 Here is an example for creating the data model of Todo objects in the dashboard:

 ![Schema Tutorial](tutorial-schema-cropped.gif)